Skip to content

 in a config file.

---power-beams PATH The location of the power beam store, must
+--power-beams PATH The location of the power beam zarr store (a

---memory-per-task TEXT Target maxium memory usage per MPI task, not
+--memory-per-task TEXT Target maxium memory usage per task, not

 a hard limit.
 Astropy convertable or float